dnr/nix-gocacheprog/README.md

 # nix-gocacheprog

-**Use Go build caching inside Nix builds**
+**Use Go build and module caching inside Nix builds**

-Go build and tool caching is great, but it doesn't work in Nix builds because of the sandbox.
+Go build and module caching is great, but it doesn't work in Nix builds because of the sandbox.

 `nix-gocacheprog` pokes a hole in the sandbox to make it work.
 Iterating on Go builds in Nix is fast again!

-Note: We're talking about the build cache here (object files and binaries), not the module cache (dependencies' source code).
-The existing tools handle dependencies fairly well.

-Also note: Only do this if you trust that Go's build cache is accurate (this seems pretty well-accepted).
+Note: Only do this if you trust that Go's build cache is accurate (this seems pretty well-accepted).
 Maybe don't do it on your release builds.

 This is just single-machine caching, nothing over the network yet.

+`nix-gocacheprog` *also* caches module downloads, by routing them through the build cache with a module proxy.
+This isn't as big of a win as caching builds, since `buildGoModule` and `gomod2nix` already cache modules by using a separate derivation, but it does help if you're using `buildGoModule` with `vendorHash` and add a single
+dependency: all the others won't be downloaded again.

 Only for NixOS for now, but it shouldn't be that hard to make it work on other systems that Nix runs on (contributions welcome).